Hannick5/UrbanPerception/README.md

 <p align="center">
   <img src="Result/ArcGIS_Results/Mapillary_VGG19/map.png" alt="Heatmap generated with the classification model trained on Mapillary data using the VGG19 architecture." width="600">
-  <figcaption style="text-align: center; font-style: italic; font-size: 14px;">Heatmap generated with the classification model trained on Mapillary data using the VGG19 architecture.</figcaption>
+  <em>Heatmap generated with the classification model trained on Mapillary data using the VGG19 architecture.</em>
 </p>

 ## Content